Liverpool fills injury-hit defense with deadline day deals - WHIZ News

 Brighton loaned Glenn Murray to Championship team Nottingham Forest, while Man City sent 19-year-old defender Taylor Harwood-Bellis to second-tier Blackburn for the rest of the season.
 Man United’s 18-year-old defender, Teden Mengi, was loaned to Derby — managed by former United star Wayne Rooney — and New Zealand defender Winston Reid went to second-tier title hopeful Brentford.

+American arrivals to the Championship included Paul Arriola, a 25-year-old D.C.
+United winger was who loaned to Swansea for the remainder of the season.
+D.C.
+United said it has the right to recall Arriola before the primary MLS transfer window closes on May 4.
+Arriola has eight goals in 35 international matches, scoring in the Americans’ 7-0 friendly win over Trinidad and Tobago on Sunday.

-An American arrival to the Championship is Daryl Dike joining Barnsley.
-The 20-year-old forward moves to the northern English club on loan from Major League Soccer side Orlando City until the end of the season in May, subject to international clearance, with an option to make the deal permanent.
+Daryl Dike, a 20-year-old forward, was loaned to Barnsley from Orlando until the end of the season in May.
+The transfer is subject to international clearance, and there is an option to make the deal permanent.
+Dike made his U.S. national team debut Sunday.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports